Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Discussion, Conclusion, Broader Utility, and Future Work

-In this article, we proposed a novel longitudinal inverse-probit mixed categorical probability model.
-Our research was motivated by category learning experiments where scientists are interested in understanding how the decision making mechanisms evolve as the participants get more training and experience and have only recorded data on response categories but have not measured response times.
-Biologically interpretable latent drift-diffusion process based categorical probability models for such scenarios, useful for drawing inferences about the underlying decision making cognitive dynamics, had never been considered in the literature before.
-We addressed the need, building carefully on our previous work on longitudinal drift-diffusion mixed models, resulting in a new class of category probability model we referred to as the inverse-probit model.
+\paragraph{Summary.} In this article, we developed a novel longitudinal inverse-probit mixed categorical probability model.
+Our research was motivated by category-learning experiments where scientists are interested in using drift-diffusion models to understand how the decision-making mechanisms evolve as the participants get more training and experience.
+However, unlike traditional drift-diffusion analyses which require data on both response categories and response times, we only had usable records of response categories but no response times.
+To our knowledge, biologically interpretable latent drift-diffusion process-based categorical probability models had never been considered for such scenarios in the literature before.
+We addressed this need.
+Building on a previous work on longitudinal drift-diffusion mixed joint models for response categories and response times but now integrating out the response times, we obtained a new class of category probability models which we referred to here as the inverse-probit model.
 We explored parameter recoverability in such models, showing, in particular, that the offset parameters can not be recovered and drifts and boundaries both can not be recovered from data only on response categories.
 In our analyses, we thus focused on estimating the biologically more important drift parameters but kept the offsets and the boundaries fixed.
+We showed that with careful domain knowledge informed choices for the boundaries, the general trajectories of the drift parameters can be recovered by our proposed approach even in the complete absence of response times.

-These results show that if a researcher is interested in understanding the detailed interplay between drifts and boundaries behind category learning, additional data on response times must also be collected.
-On the positive side, our results also suggest that, with carefully designed models, the general longitudinal trends in the drifts can still be estimated well from data only on response categories.
+\paragraph{Conclusion.} Overall, when it comes to making scientific inferences about drift-diffusion model parameters in the absence of data on response times, our work implies a mixed promise.
+On the downside, our work shows that the detailed interplay between drifts and boundaries cannot be captured.
+On the positive side, our results also suggest that, with our carefully designed model, and the fixed value of the boundary parameters appropriately chosen by experts, the general longitudinal trends in the drifts can still be estimated well.
+Caution should still be exercised not to over-interpret the results.

+\paragraph{Broader utility in auditory neuroscience.} The proposed model, we believe, has significant implications for auditory neuroscience.
+We focused here specifically on a pupillometry study for which the experimental paradigms need to be adapted to prioritize slow pupillary response, rendering the behavioral response times useless.
+However, as discussed in the Introduction, there could be many other situations where usable data on response times may not be available.
+The proposed model can be useful in such scenarios to understand the perceptual mechanisms underlying auditory decision-making.